cair/convolutional-tsetlin-machine-tutorial/README.md

 #### Summation and Thresholding Step
 <p>
-The above clause is highlighted in the figure below, together with the seven other conjunctive clauses of our example configuration:
+The above clause is highlighted in the figure below, together with the seven other conjunctive clauses of our example configuration.
+Also, each clause has been annoted with the positional information it has incorporated, using thresholds on the x and y coordinates.
 </p>
 <p align="center">
   <img width="65%" src="https://github.com/olegranmo/blob/blob/master/Recognition.png">